pdalba/ExoTransitTracker/README.md

 An exoplanet "transit" occurs when a distant exoplanet crosses in front of its star from your point of view.
 This is one of the key ways that exoplanets are discovered and studied.

-This is a WIP tool that can query multiple online databases to identify user-provided exoplanet names, determine information about the exoplanet, and use it to determine when that exoplanet will transit next.
-It can also take into account your location to determine if that transit event is visible or if (for example) the Sun will be up at that time.

-A full readme and Jupyter Notebook example to come with version 1.0.
+With this tool, you can input a planet name and the code will query the CDS Simbad Astronomical Database to determine its right ascension and declination.
+It will then crossmatch that against the NASA Exoplanet Archive in order to determine the known orbital ephemeris of the planet.
+Then, the next transit is determined automatically.

+You can also specify an observation location (e.g., longitude, latitude, and altitude) and the code will determine the next transit that is visible to that specific location (if any).

+This package relies on astropy and specifically its subpackage astroplan.

+Example call:

+>>>from exo_transit_tracker import next_transit
+>>>next_transit('Kepler-51', 'b').isot
+'2023-05-30T00:51:24.480'

-Current version = 0.2
+Current version = 1.0